 World Heritage Youth Ambassadors

-Young people working to promote the World Heritage town of
+Young people working to promote the World Heritage

-it's considered 'uncool' to be 'involved'.
+where it's considered 'uncool' to be 'involved'.

 The World Heritage Youth Ambassadors has been running for just a